41 Little Grammar Rules to Follow to Sound Smarter

 This is another case where people think (wrongly) that a particular word sounds more “educated.”
 Lay and lie are not interchangeable.
 Lie doesn’t require an object: “I need to lie down.”
 But lay does: “I need to lay my head down.”
 Confusion kicks in because of the past tense of both verbs—lie becomes lay; lay becomes laid—but the usage stays the same.

 Using the phrases ATM machine (automated teller machine machine) or “PIN number” (personal identification number number) is redundant.
-These are other redundant phrases to stop using immediately.
+Find out the other redundant phrases to stop using immediately.

 In short, historic means “significant” (“a historic election”).
 But if you intend “occurring in or relating to history,” go with historical (think “historical data” or “a historical link between the two world wars”).
 By the way, it’s never “an historic/historical event.”
 The vowel sound “a” should precede a consonant sound (like the hard “h” in historic).